Horror: Teachers carry children away from

 Debris hangs from a tree over a destroyed home

-Abby Madi (L) and Peterson Zatterlee comforts Zaterlee's dog Rippy
+as Abby Madi and Peterson Zatterlee comforts Zaterlee's dog Rippy after

 Scale: Bewildered residents assess the damage in their neighborhood